-Figure 12A.
-A Low power micrograph of nail matrix from Case 2 stained with pan melanoma stain.
-[Copyright: © 2012 Rosendahl et al.]
+Figure 26: A Low power micrograph of nail matrix from case 2 stained with pan melanoma stain.

-Figure 12B.
-High power micrograph of the boxed area in A with pan-melanoma stain.
+Figure 27: High power micrograph of the boxed area in fig. 26 with pan-melanoma stain.
 Plump atypical melanocytes are seen in lentiginous array (black arrows), in some parts confluent.
 Pagetoid spread of melanocytes is also seen (red arrows).
-[Copyright: ©2012 Rosendahl et al.]